gallenc/solent2Public/workup/mock-tca1/hotellock-parent/README.md

 # Project Structure

-The following notes provide additional help in undsrstanding the project structure within which you are to work.
+The following notes provide additional help with understanding the project structure within which you are to work.

 This (hotellock-parent)folder contains a partially completed project which you will copy to your own work folder and complete as part of this exercise.

-in the hotellock-parent project, run maven with
+In the hotellock-parent project, run maven with
 ```
 mvn clean install
 ```